alanoregis/alanoregis/README.md

 **`Analista de Dados`**

-"My name is Alano, and I'm Data analysis student at Digital College and graduate in system analysis and development at Estacio, I'm interested in everything about Python and data science!.
+"My name is Alano, I'm pursuing a postgraduate degree in data engineering and I have a bachelor's degree in Systems Analysis and Development.
+I'm interested in everything related to Technology and Data Engineering!."

-💻 I'm currently studying data analysis at digitalcollege.
+💻I am currently pursuing a postgraduate degree in Data Engineering..

 🎮 I love Final Fantasy Games.